rtfisher/flashx_docker/README.md

 /home/flashuser/flashx/Flash-X/desktop
 ```

-This allows persistent development and testing of Flash-X while avoiding permission conflicts.
+This allows you to easily move results from the container to the host environment and vice versa while avoiding permission conflicts.

 ## Troubleshooting